slavomirvojacek/svApp/README.md

 **sudo npm install gulp**

-**sudo npm install gulp-ruby-sass gulp-autoprefixer gulp-uglify gulp-concat**
+**sudo npm install gulp-ruby-sass gulp-autoprefixer gulp-uglify gulp-concat gulp-notify**

 After you have installed gulp and all the dependencies, you are ready to run: